osequi/react-best-practices/introduction-1.md

 Created by Facebook in 2013 the ecosystem grew mature in 2019.
 That year the facebook.com redesign and rewrite stack of choice became React, GraphQL and Relay[^2].

-Strong support from a major player, for a stack used in live production drove the attention of web and Javascript developers already familiar another frameworks.
+Strong support from a major player drove the attention of web and Javascript developers already familiar with another frameworks.

-Developers flocking by night to React often found the learning curve steep[^3].
-They were right and the reasons vary.

-React brings more novelty and features to the table compared to other emerging frameworks like Vue, Svelte.
+Devs flocking to React often found the learning curve steep[^3]. due to the fact React brings more novelty to the table than other emerging frameworks like Vue, Svelte.

-On information architecture the React stack with GraphQL and Relay represents a totals shift from incumbent MVC, REST, Client-server architectures.

-It' time to state React is not **Yet Another Web Framework (YAWF)**[^4].

 It's a new programming and information architecture paradigm unseen before on the web.